Team Of Volunteer Hackers Build a Ukrainian Missing Persons Platform in 72 hours

 The volunteer team of engineers led by DeTy CTO David Tran-Dinh built the DeTy app at the request of the IT Army of Ukraine who are working to defend Ukraine against cyberattacks from Russia, with more than one million people displaced building a missing persons platform became a key focus and volunteers rushed to lend their skills to build the platform.

 DeTy.org founder Guise Bule said today, "I am deeply proud of the team behind DeTy; they have worked tirelessly to build this platform.
-People like David Tran-Dinh, Chris LeGrant, Adrian Kwitkowsky, Charlie Crane, Kate Larson, Andrea Menin and Sophie Missenden collaborated like heroes to ship DeTy in record time, and they built it to be fast, scalable and secure."
+People like David Tran-Dinh, Chris LeGant, Adrian Kwitkowsky, Charlie Cranefield, Kate Larson, Andrea Menin and Sophie Missenden collaborated like heroes to ship DeTy in record time, and they built it to be fast, scalable and secure."

 The Editor of Secjuice, Mars Groves, said today, "Our team at Secjuice wanted to get involved in the cyber war against Russia when the IT Army of Ukraine asked us to help, so we chose to build a missing persons platform rather than break the law and hack Russians, Secjuice members are all professionals working for reputable firms after all, not script kiddies."